coinvoy/python-client/readme.md

 ```
 from coinvoy import Coinvoy

-coinvoy = Coinvoy(options)
+coinvoy = Coinvoy()

 # Create invoice
-amount   = 1.42;                           # Amount of invoice value
+amount   = 0.012
-address  = "your cryptocurrency address"   # Your receiving address for Bitcoin, Litecoin or Dogecoin
+address  = "receiving address"
-currency = "BTC";                          # Currency of invoice value
+currency = "BTC"

-invoice = coinvoy.invoice(amount, address, currency)

-print(invoice)
+payment = coinvoy.payment(amount, currency, address)

+print(payment)

-# invoice.id      - always find your invoice at https://coinvoy.net/invoice/{id}
+# payment.id      - always find your invoice at https://coinvoy.net/invoice/{id}
-# invoice.key     - you need this key if this is an escrow
+# payment.key     - you need this key if this is an escrow
-# invoice.url     - shortcut for the payment box https://coinvoy.net/payment/{id}
+# payment.url     - shortcut for the payment box https://coinvoy.net/payment/{id}
-# invoice.address - show it to user, it is the payment address
+# payment.address - show it to user, it is the payment address
-# invoice.html    - easiest way to display a payment box, just echo it
+# payment.html    - easiest way to display a payment box, just echo it

 ```

 ###List of all commands:
-- invoice(payment)			                        - creates live invoice
+- payment(amount, currency, address)			          - creates payment
-- button(button)			                        - prepares a button template
+- button(amount, currency, address)			              - prepares a button template
-- donation(donation)		                        - prepares a donation template
+- donation(address)		                                  - prepares a donation template
-- invoiceFromHash(hash, payWith[,amount]) 			- creates live invoice from template hash
-- validateNotification(invoiceId, orderID, hash)	- checks if incoming payment notification is valid.
+- validateNotification(hash, orderID, invoiceID, secret)  - checks if incoming payment notification is valid.
-- completeEscrow(key)		                        - finalize an escrow with its unique key.
+- freeEscrow(key)		                                  - finalize an escrow with its unique key.
 This action sends funds to receiver
+- cancelEscrow(key)                                       - cancel an escrow with its unique key.
+This action sends funds to owner
-- getStatus(invoiceId)		                        - current status of invoice [new,approved,confirmed,completed,cancelled]
+- status(invoiceID)		                                  - current status of payment [new,approved,confirmed,completed,cancelled]
-- getInvoice(invoiceId)		                        - get latest invoice object
+- invoice(invoiceID)		                              - get latest invoice object

 Your feedback and suggestions are very much welcome.
 Please write to support@coinvoy.net for any contact.